 How Easy is it to Assemble?

-When that one sunny day comes, you don’t want to be spending the majority of it trying to work out how to put the barbecue together.
-Think about portability too, if relevant.
-Charcoal and electric grills are more portable than gas, which tend to stay in one place.
+When that one sunny day comes, you don’t want to spend most of it trying to work out how to put the barbecue together.
+Think about portability, too, if relevant.
+Charcoal and electric grills are more portable than gas, which tends to stay in one place.

 How Easy is it to Clean?

 This will largely depend on what it’s made of – stainless steel or vitreous enamel-coated materials are good for the outer body.
 For the cooking surface, stainless steel is the most durable, followed by porcelain-ceramic-coated steel or iron, then cast iron, which is the cheapest but most difficult to clean.